 The keys have quite a bit of travel and are very quiet.
 The font is easy to read, and the fact that this is a backlit keyboard makes it absolutely usable even in the dark.
 The illumination will adjust itself depending on the light in the environment.
 Charging is really easy – just plug in the USB cable, and you can continue using it while it’s charging.

 The Easy-Switch is a small, tenkeyless keyboard which means it doesn’t have a numpad.
 It’s compact and slim, and the aluminum finish is made to match Apple’s design aesthetic.
-If you don’t use numpads and have more than one Apple device you need a keyboard for, it’s a great competitor for the best wireless keyboard for Mac.
+If you don’t use numpads and have more than one Apple device you need a keyboard for, it’s a great choice.

 Anker Ultra Compact

 Anker is a brand that’s well known for their aggressive pricing of products that are usually high quality.
-Such is the case with their Ultra Compact keyboard, which is one of the budget variants in the battle for the best wireless keyboard for Mac.
+Such is the case with their Ultra Compact keyboard, which is one of the budget variants in the battle for the best wireless Mac keyboard.
 It’s a small, compact keyboard, coming in at a mere 11.3 inches long and 5 inches wide.

 What’s interesting about it is the claimed battery life.
 If you’re using it 2 hours per day, non-stop, you can expect as much as 6 months of battery life.
 If you use it for work, though, you’re going to be charging it more often, but it still has great battery life.
 You can charge it via the micro USB cable that’s included, which is nice.